Dion’s Academic Journey

 Education and Research Interests

-Visiting international student, University of Wisconsin-Madison (2025-2026)
+Visiting graduate student, University of Wisconsin-Madison (2025-2026)

 M.A. student, National Taiwan University, Taipei (2024-)